 Our sales cycles typically require a significant investment of time and a substantial expenditure of resources before we can realize revenue from the sale of our solutions, if any.
 Our typical sales cycle consists of a multi-month sales and development process involving our customers' system designers and management and our sales personnel and software engineers.
 If successful, this process culminates in a customer's decision to use our solutions in its system, which we refer to as a design win.
-Our sales efforts are typically directed to the OEM of the product that will incorporate our computer vision and video and image processing solution, but the eventual design and incorporation of our SoC into the product may be handled by an ODM or Tier-1 supplier on behalf of the OEM.
-Volume production may begin within nine to 18 months after a design win, depending on the complexity of our customer's product and other factors upon which we may have little or no influence.
+Our sales efforts are typically directed to the OEM of the product that will incorporate our video and image processing solution, but the eventual design and incorporation of our SoC into the product may be handled by an ODM or Tier-1 supplier on behalf of the OEM.

+Volume production may begin within 9 to 18 months after a design win, but could be longer in certain markets, depending on the complexity of our customer's product and other factors upon which we may have little or no influence.
+In general, design cycles will be longer in the OEM automotive and industrial and robotics markets than in the IoT markets.
 Once our solutions have been incorporated into a customer's design, they are likely to be used for the life cycle of the customer's product.
 Conversely, a design loss to a competitor will likely preclude any opportunity for future revenue from such customer's product.
+Even if we obtain a design win and our SoC remains a component through the life cycle of a customer's product, the volume and timing of actual sales of our SoCs to the customer depend upon the production, release and market acceptance of that product, none of which are within our control.
+An IoT product typically has a life cycle of 6 to 24 months.
+We anticipate that product life cycles will typically be longer than 24 months in the OEM automotive and industrial and robotics markets, as new product introductions occur less frequently in these markets.